hotosm/ScaleODM/README.md

 Long term, hopefully the ODM community can steward this project as an alternative processing API (with different requirements).

+For more details, see the [decisions](./decisions/README.md) section in this repo.

 ## Roadmap

 <!-- prettier-ignore-start -->